Barmby Moor

 Barmby Moor is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 1.5 mi west of the market town of Pocklington and 12.5 miles (20 km) east-southeast of the city of York.
 It lies north of the A1079 road where it is met by the B1246 road that passes through the village.

 According to the 2011 UK census, Barmby Moor parish had a population of 1,114, an increase on the 2001 UK census figure of 1,065.

+The name Barmby derives from the Old Norse bjarnibȳ or barnebȳ meaning 'Bjarni's' or 'Barne's village'.
+Perhaps, it could also derive from barnbȳ meaning 'child's village'.